39 Jian3 蹇

 The 6th line

-Text: To go forward is Jian (difficult), (while) to come (back) is spacious; (this is of) auspiciousness; it is advantageous (or appropriate) to see a great lord.
+To go forward is Jian (difficult), while to come back is spacious (碩), which is of auspiciousness.
+It is advantageous (or appropriate) to see a great lord.

 Line 6 reaches the end of the hexagram, at which point there is no way to move further; therefore ‘to go forward’ here is signified as 'to remain still'.
 Line 6 tends to remain still as it is feminine; thus it had better not linger at the end but rather move backward.

-Provided that it moves backward and exchanges positions with line 3, the inner lower and the lower trigram will become Kun (submissiveness, earth), which here is referred to as the plains, signifying a vast space will be available; hence it is auspicious to return.
+Provided that it moves backward and exchanges positions with line 3, the inner lower and the lower trigram will become Kun1 (submissiveness, earth), which here is referred to as the plains, signifying a vast space will be available; hence it is auspicious to return. 碩shou4 originally signified big head and extends to mean largeness.
+When it refers to a fruit like that of line 6, hexagram Bo (23), it means large.
+Here it refers to a space, it means vast.

 Masculine line 5 at the king's position is regarded as a great lord, like Duke Ji Chang.
 It is friendly next to line 6 and stays between positions 6 and 3; therefore line 6 is guided by line 5 to reach the spacious position 3, like those in difficulty following Ji Chang to leave the ruthless King Zhou.